-Michael Vick, the 33 year old New York Jets player notorious for his dog-fighting conviction several years ago, is recovering after he was attacked by a Pomeranian inside a pet store in his home town of Newport News, Virginia.
+Michael Vick, the 34 year old football quarterback and current free agent, notorious for his dog-fighting conviction several years ago, is recovering after he was attacked by a Pomeranian inside a pet store in his home town of Newport News, Virginia.
 Now, investigators want to talk with the dog’s owner, whom they say left the store immediately after the dog bit the football player.

 Vick has nine stitches in his nose.
 He said he has been losing sleep since the incident at the pet store on Saturday.
 The Vick family was at the store shopping when they ran into a man with a tiny Pomeranian in one of the aisles.

 He says he didn’t think he needed to be afraid until he reached his hand out, and the dog snapped at him.
 A witness told Dogington Post the dog then jumped up and bit Vick in the nose.
 After the bite, the tiny Pom then proceeded to squat and pee onto Vick’s sneaker, soaking through to his sock.